WHAT TO DO IN NEW ZEALAND – EPIC ACTIVITIES

 So, I asked fellow travel bloggers to share their recommendations for the best things to do in New Zealand, and here are their recommendations when visiting New Zealand.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 Kaikoura is on the east coast of New Zealand’s south island.
 It’s a stunning place to visit, with roaming hills and beautiful coastal walks.
 However, one unique thing about Kaikoura is the ocean.
 There is a deep canyon that reaches very close to the mainland.
 Not normally something you would find unless you are much further out at sea.

-There are two options for seeing whales, one is taking a boat trip and the second is doing a whale watching fight.
+There are two options for seeing whales: taking a boat trip and the second is doing a whale watching fight.
 During my trip to New Zealand, I opted for the flight.
-I suffer from sea-sickness so this seemed a better option for me.
+I suffer from sea-sickness, so this seemed a better option for me.

-The experience was absolutely amazing, I loved the perspective seeing the whale surfacing the water.
+The experience was absolutely amazing.
+I loved the perspective of seeing the whale surfacing the water.
 And then the flick of their tail as they dive back down.
 I was even lucky enough to see a pod of dolphins swimming and jumping out of the water.

 Not only do you have a great view of the whales.
 But the 30-minute flight gives you a scenic tour of the backdrop of hills and mountains of Kaikoura.
 It really is breathtaking and creates a magical memory of my time in New Zealand.

 Visit Abel Tasman National Park